Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Application to Mirror Symmetry for Rank Cluster Varieties

 Recall we assume that for $i \neq j$, $p^*(e_i)$ and $p^*(e_j)$ are not scalar multiple of each other in the beginning of this section.
 Note that this is not an extra condition.
 If $p^*(e_i)$ and $p^*(e_j)$ are scalar multiple of each other for some $i \neq j$, then $e_i -\alpha e_j \in K$ for some scalar $\alpha$, i.e. $\bar{e}_i = \alpha \bar{e}_j$.
 Hence by \eqref{eq:quotientmut} mutation at index $i$ would be

-Hence $\bar{\mu}_i$ is the same as mutating at direction $k$.
-We can then reduce the rank of the cocharacter lattice in the fixed data $\Gamma$ and combine the mutation by multiplying them together.
-This procedure may change the original $\cA$ varieties.
-However, the quotients varieties stay the same with the new fixed data.
+Hence $\bar{\mu}_i,\bar{\mu}_j$ have the same mutating directions, in the sense that the function factor on the right hand side of \eqref{cluster transf} and that of the $\bar{\mu}_j^*$ can be polynomials of the same variable.
+We can then reduce the rank of the cocharacter lattice in the fixed data $\Gamma$ and combine the mutations by multiplying them together.
+One may have noticed that the mutation formulas have changed; however, they still satisfied the cluster or generalized cluster structure as in \cite{origgeneralized}.
+Further, their scattering diagrams and theta functions are developed in \cite{generalized}.

-we can combine we can reducing the rank of the cocharacter lattice in the fixed data $\Gamma$ to satisfy this assumption.

 Next we would describe the scheme $\cA_k$ as blowup of toric surfaces by following \cite[Construction 3.4]{ghk_bir}.
 Define $\overline{\Sigma}_{\seed, \cA_k} $ as the quotient of the fan $\Sigma_{\seed, \cA}$ in \eqref{eqn:Afan} as